 Paul Robeson Speaks at NAACP Banquet” (news article 1947)

-Theodore Dennis, Paul Robeson, C. B. Newell,
+(first row, l-r) Theodore Dennis, Paul Robeson, C. B. Newell,

 Director, District 9 USA-CIO